MatteoJoliveau/stories/content/unnamed/srd.md

 ### A note on races and archetypes

-Unnamed doesn't define any concept of race, class, or archetype as seen in more traditional game systems.
+Unnamed doesn't define any concept of race or class as seen in more traditional game systems.
 This is in hope of keeping the rules lightweight and flexible enough to be used in settings where these concept may not apply.
 However, these concepts can be easily implemented using Traits.
 For example, the Elf race can be implemented using the following Traits:

 | Elf           | Magical          |
 | ------------- | ---------------- |